 What are the ACT requirements for prospective students to get into Cornell?

 Admission data indicates that Cornell regularly accepts students with ACT's of 31 and above.
 Successful applicants typically send ACT scores in the top 5 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 30 in some instances.
 Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 34 and above have very competitive chances.
+The school ranks #3 in New York for highest average ACT composite score.
 56 percent of applicants submit ACT scores to Cornell University.